TheBevyFlock/bevy_cli/docs/src/cli/linter.md

 # Linter

-The CLI has 1st-party support for [`bevy_lint`](../linter/index.md), the static analysis tool that checks over your code (similar to Clippy!).
-It must be installed first using the [installation guide](../linter/install.md), but then you can run the linter with the `lint` subcommand:
+The CLI has 1st-party support for [`bevy_lint`](../linter/index.md), the static analysis tool that checks over your code.

 ```sh
 bevy lint
 ```

-This command uses the same arguments as `cargo check`:
+If you do not [have the linter installed already](../linter/install.md), the CLI can install it for you when you first run the command.
+Calling the `lint` subcommand is equivalent to calling `bevy_lint`, and supports the same arguments as `cargo check`:

 ```sh
 bevy lint --workspace --all-features
 ```

-You can view a full list of supported options with:
+You can view a full list of options with:

 ```sh
 bevy lint -- --help